-Gangable Electrical Boxes
+How to Use Gangable Electrical Boxes

-The only tool you need for ganging together metal boxes is a screwdriver.Continue to 2 of 4 below.
+The only tool required for ganging together metal boxes is a screwdriver.

-Step 1: Remove the Side Plate Set Screw
+Remove the Side Plate Set Screw

 To join two or more gangable boxes together, you'll first need to remove the set screw from the side of the box that will be joined to an adjacent box.
 These set screws hold the removable side plates in place.
-Set the screws aside, because you will need them again to connect the boxes together.Continue to 3 of 4 below.
+Set the screws aside, because you will need them again to connect the boxes together.

-Step 2: Remove the Side Plates
+Remove the Side Plates

 On the side where you've removed the set screw, pull and twist the side plate gently until it comes free from the electrical box.
-On most styles, there are small interlocking bent flanges that keep the sides in place when the set screw is attached; when you remove the set screw removed, it becomes possible to pull the side plate free with a slight twist.
+On most styles, there are small interlocking bent flanges that keep the sides in place when the set screw is attached; when you remove the set screw, it becomes possible to pull the side plate free with a slight twist.
 On other box styles, the side plates may be held to the box with tabs and slots—here, you simply pull the side plate out to free it.

-You... won't need the side plate for the combined electrical box, so you can recycle it if you wish; or keep it around as a spare part.
-Many handy homeowners have found surprising ways to put these little plates to use.Continue to 4 of 4 below.
+You won't need the side plates for the combined electrical box, so you can recycle them if you wish.
+Or keep them around as spare parts: Many handy homeowners have found surprising ways to put these little plates to use.